Bengali Red Dal Curry from Jake

 - Do a quick rinse of the frying pan, without soap, and dry thoroughly.

 - Add the remaining 2T oil and heat over medium high heat.

-- When oil is hot add Panch Phoron mix and heat until the seeds begin to pop, about 15 seconds.
+- When oil is hot add Panch Phoron (affiliate link) mix and heat until the seeds begin to pop, about 15 seconds.